RenSan888/compnetproject/README.md

 # Testing and Metrics Plan
 Test Environments

-    We will simulate the following network conditions using tools like tc (Linux) or a network emulator:
+    We will simulate the following network conditions using tools like tc (Linux):

     Clean Network: No loss, delay, or reordering.